About Rio Frio

 The Rio Frio Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Real County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Rio Frio, Texas residents are available through the local police department and authorized providers in Real County.
+Fingerprinting services for Rio Frio, Texas residents are available through local police (where present) and authorized providers in Real County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Rio Frio Police Department or Real County Sheriff's Office for scheduling and fees.

 To register to vote in Rio Frio, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Real County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Rio Frio, contact the Real County Clerk's office for schedules and ballot information.

-Property records for Rio Frio, Texas are maintained by the Real Tax Assessor-Collector's Office and the Real County County Clerk.
+Property records for Rio Frio, Texas are maintained by the Real Tax Assessor-Collector's Office and the Real County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Real County, including parcels in Rio Frio.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Real County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Real County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Real County offices at the county courthouse.
-The Real County Treasurer handles property tax payments and tax sale information.
+The Real County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rio Frio, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Real County Clerk's office issues marriage licenses and maintains marriage records for Real County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.